abhikandoi2000/abhikandoi2000.github.com/about.md

 Knows Python, PHP, Node.js and C. Preference is Python and C.

-I learn on purpose and consider myself comfortable with Product Development for Web, Mobile.
+I learn on purpose and consider myself comfortable with Product Development for Web and Mobile.

 Design enthusiast and critic.